Switching off the UK’s 2G and 3G mobile networks: what you need to know

 If you are buying a device, make sure it supports 4G

-Other types of device might be affected
+Other types of devices might be affected

 2G and 3G networks are also being switched off around the world